hoardinghopes/embodying-buber/src/posts/post-13.md

 Why have I chosen visibility?
 Because I know I have something of value, but I feel uncomfortable standing up to announce it or offer it.
 Why?
 Because others will look at me, will assess and judge me, and my previous experiences of that haven't felt safe.
 Fair enough.

 With a bit of digging, it seems that being more visible is the context that I wish to hang out in, but it's not the quality.
 Perhaps it's being more _at ease_ with people looking at me.
 Perhaps, it's learning to be more _comfortable_ with discomfort.
 Perhaps it's developing greater _resilience_ in the face of judging eyes.
-Perhaps it's _endurance_, or _courage_, or _invisibility_[^fn-invisibility].
+Perhaps it's _steadfastness_, or _courage_, or _invisibility_[^fn-invisibility].

-[^fn-invisibility]: What?
-I didn't expect to write _invisibility_, that seems somewhat counter-intuitive.
+[^fn-invisibility]: I didn't expect to write _invisibility_ – it seems somewhat counter-intuitive.
 What could I mean by that?
 I have something of value to offer.
 Yet when I offer it, I feel as if they are looking at me.
 Well, of course they are, but they are looking at me to see the thing of value.
 Perhaps invisibility means allowing their eyes to land on the good, rather than on me.
 (How one becomes more invisible is not something you need to work out logically.
 It's precisely the question that the body will answer for you).

 ## Should haves, would haves, and ought-tos